yzjJosh/PersonalWebsite/README.md

     ```
   * Create a database named "personal_website" in your mysql database.
 See mysql documentations for details.

+### 4. Deploy
-### 4. Follow instructions in https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ to deploy the passenger server.
+  Follow instructions in https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ to deploy the passenger server.